8. Optimise Your Google Shopping Campaigns

 Prepare and upload the CSV file:

 - Edit the CSV file in Excel, Numbers, or Google Sheets to only include the following columns: email, first name, last name, country, and zip.
 The country column needs to contain data that is the two-character country code so you may need to delete Shopify’s original “Country” column then rename the “Country Code” to “Country”.
 “Postcode” can also be used instead of “Zip”.
-Google provide further specifications and a sample CSV.
+Google provides further specifications and a sample CSV.

 - In Google Ads, click the tools icon in the top-right hand corner.